houmain/gpupad/README.md

 * Possibility to evaluate shader programs with completely customizeable input and render state.
 * Continuous validation of standalone shader and script files.
 * Automatically defined printf function for printf-debugging.
-* JavaScript expressions and scripts to define uniform input.
+* JavaScript expressions to define uniform input.
+* Custom actions to extend the functionality.
 * Dumping of preprocessed source, SPIR-V and glslang AST.
 * Reading and writing of image files ([KTX](https://github.com/KhronosGroup/KTX-Software) and DDS for 3D/Array textures, block compressed textures, cube maps&hellip;).
 * Streaming video files to textures (only when built with the optional dependency `Qt6Multimedia`).